shrutikaatgithub/Resume/ShrutikaMohindra.md

 EQM System provides a one-stop center for field managers to access operational and employee information.
 EQMS integrates various    UPRR systems as one application.

-* Particiapted in requirement gathering of initial three major modules
+* Participated in requirement gathering of initial three major modules
 * Involved in designing framework and database for the project
-* Estimations, resouce planning along with planning phase wise deliveries for the project
+* Estimations, resource planning along with planning phase wise deliveries for the project
 * Providing technical guidance to the team and helping them understanding the business requirements
-* Coordinating with various other teams for cross fucntional requirements which were important for project success
+* Coordinating with various other teams for cross functional requirements which were important for project success
-* Responsible for project execution and timely delivery with both functional and non functional requirements
+* Responsible for project execution and timely delivery with both functional and nonfunctional requirements

-__RMCC Incident Management System__ | Union pacific RailRoad | 2008-2009
+__RMCC Incident Management System__ | Union pacific Rail Road | 2008-2009

 The Response Management Communication Center (RMCC) department in UPRR is responsible for handling these incidents.
 These incidents are reported to the appropriate departments or individuals to minimize the incident effect on rail transportation.